aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/home/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions.html.md

 Montgomery offers an additional insight for this Lilit text in the context of the stories appearing in the bowls he reviewed earlier: "The very ancient use of epical narrative as an efficient magical charm was described above p.
 62; thus the mere narrative of a demon's power as in the case of Dibbarra, is potent, or, <em>à fortiori</em>, the relation of a triumph over the evil spirit from some sacred legend.
 In the present case we have the added virtue of the revelation of the demon's names, and she swears that whenever they confront her, she will retire; the knowledge of her names binds her (cf. p.
 56)."

 The source from which this transcription was derived appeared to me to have been lost,[foot]Shaked and Naveh comment "The provenance of that amulet is uncertain, but there can be no doubt that it is not part of the Nippur excavation material, despite Montgomery’s wavering on this point.
 The language and style are clearly late medieval or modern (Scholem 1948, "פרקים חדשים מענייני אשמדאי ולילית" תרביץ יט׳" p.
 166, n.
 25).
 Montgomery’s text seems to come from an area where Spanish was used.
-The name of the young mother to whose house Lilith goes may be read as Mercada who is known as (ד״מ is probably for דמתקריא) Vida (?), daughter of Donna." (p.118, n.18)[/foot]but by chance, I found an image of the manuscript <a href="https://twitter.com/CULHebrewMss/status/1385971816812875777">posted to Twitter</a> from the <a href="https://clio.columbia.edu/catalog/8595342">Columbia Hebrew Manuscripts collection</a> (MS General 194) with a link to the digital source posted to the <a href="https://archive.org/details/ldpd_11683790_000">Internet Archive</a>.
+The name of the young mother to whose house Lilith goes may be read as Mercada who is known as (ד״מ is probably for דמתקריא) Vida (?), daughter of Donna." (p.118, n.18)[/foot]but by chance, I found an image of the manuscript <a href="https://twitter.com/CULHebrewMss/status/1385971816812875777">posted to Twitter</a> from the Columbia Hebrew Manuscripts collection with a link to the digital source posted to the <a href="https://archive.org/details/ldpd_11683790_000">Internet Archive</a>.
+In the collection, the manuscript is known as <a href="https://clio.columbia.edu/catalog/8595342">MS General 194</a>.
+(When Gottheil died in 1936, his papers ultimately landed at the American Jewish Archives in Cincinnati, Ohio, but this manuscript and sundry other documents found their home at Columbia.
+Thanks to Michelle Chesner at Columbia for this information.)

 I've provided a derivation of the source image below.
 I've altered the contrast in the image to improve its legibility.
 The manuscript conforms exactly to the girsah of the text as published by Montgomery along with his description of its accompanying segulot.

 From the manuscript, I have corrected obvious errors in the transcription published by Montgomery (and corrected the latter's translation).
 I have included the notes published by Montgomery where significant.
 See below, "Sources," for Montgomery's original article and complete notes including his important reference to a similar work quoted in translation by Moses Gaster in “Two Thousand Years of the Child-Stealing Witch” (1900) in <em>Folk-lore</em> 11(2), 129–162. --Aharon Varady
 </div>